apache/sling-site/content/documentation/development/repository-based-development.md

-title=TODO title for repository-based-development.md
-date=1900-01-01
-type=post
-tags=blog
+title=Repository Based Development
+type=page
 status=published
 ~~~~~~
-Title: Repository Based Development

 [TOC]

 # WebDAV Support

 WebDAV support in Sling is based on the [Simple WebDAV](http://jackrabbit.apache.org/jcr/components/jackrabbit-jcr-server.html#Simple_Webdav_Server) implementation of Apache Jackrabbit which is integrated in the `jcr/webdav` project.
 This bundle provides WebDAV access to Sling's repository in two flavours:

 1. Access to all workspaces of the repository on a separate URI space -- by default rooted at `/dav` in the Sling context -- and
 2. access to the workspace used by Sling itself at the root of the Sling context.